JoinCODED/flutter_m4_stateful_widget/01_dynamic_profile_page/02_Creating_variables.md

 We declared a double variable, and set it to an initial value of 18.

-3. Below the **Hobbies**'s Text Container widget, create a new `Text` widget responsible for showing the age.
+3. Below the **Hobbies** Text Container widget, create a new `Text` widget responsible for showing the age.

 ```dart
 Container(